 This page may contain affiliate links.
 Learn More.

 Garlic is my favorite thing to grow in the garden, but what if your crop is too bountiful?
 Find out what to do with excess garlic from the garden.
+For more on how to use other excess produce from your garden, check this out.

 We grow over 100 heads of garlic every year in our preschool garden.
 Why?
 I love it, I love sharing it, I love growing it.
 It’s easy, foolproof, pests don’t bother it much, and it’s easy for the kids to plant and harvest.
 It’s the perfect thing for our preschool garden.
 Here’s how you can grow garlic in your garden.
 (For seed garlic the kids grew here, check our Etsy store)